 Frequently Asked Questions

-A Milnet.ca Subscription gives you additional features and capabilities
+An Army.ca Subscription is an annual payment of $30 which gives you additional features and capabilities

-on Milnet.ca (as well as Army.ca, Navy.ca and Air-Force.ca), and allows
+on Army.ca (as well as Milnet.ca, Navy.ca and Air-Force.ca), and allows

 you to publicly show your support for the site.